The 8 Best Proofpoint Competitors & Alternatives in 2026

 2. DTEX

-DTEX operates on the “Workforce Cyber Intelligence principle,” which utilizes various data points—such as user interactions, data movements, and application usage—with analytics to detect anomalies that signify potential security threats or policy violations.
+DTEX operates on the “Workforce Cyber Intelligence principle,” which uses data to detect anomalies—such as user interactions, data movements, and application usage—that indicate potential security threats or policy violations.
 DTEX’s approach is distinguished by its lightweight, privacy-respecting data collection methods that provide actionable insights without compromising user privacy or system performance.

 DTEX’s technology is designed to scale across an organization, providing insights into potential security threats, operational efficiency, and workforce activity.
 It utilizes non-invasive data collection techniques to balance monitoring and privacy, which is crucial in environments sensitive to employee morale and legal constraints.

 Each interaction is analyzed for deviations from baseline activities, enabling organizations to respond proactively to early signs of insider threats.
-DTEX’s use of machine learning and advanced analytics enhances this proactive capability by continually refining and evolving detection parameters based on emerging patterns and organizational changes.
+DTEX’s use of machine learning and advanced analytics enhances this proactive capability by continually refining and evolving detection parameters in response to emerging patterns and organizational changes.

 Key Features of DTEX